This site uses affiliate links and I may earn a commission at no extra cost to you.

 Not only is this upside-down cake really easy to make, but it’s also egg-free and uses dairy-free butter for a super simple vegan dessert – and no one can tell.
 Plus, you can use fresh or canned apricots to enjoy it year-round, substitute another stone fruit (like peaches, plums, nectarines, or even cherries!), and other tasty variations.

 You might also enjoy vegan pineapple upside-down cake or easy plum cake.
 Have more apricots to use?
-Try a simple vegan apricot crisp or fresh apricot cookies!
+Try a simple vegan apricot crisp, easy apricot bread, or fresh apricot cookies!

 The Ingredients